top of page

 between stakeholders

 The social scientists specifically promote communication between relevant actors who play an important role in regional nutrient circulation systems.
 In addition, the active exchange of different perspectives among actors is promoted.
-RUN ist targeted on sustainable solutions that are accepted by society and supported in the long term.
+RUN is targeted on sustainable solutions that are accepted by society and supported in the long term.

 Case study Heidelberg